Putin: The New Empire

 Unravelling the riddle, wrapped in a mystery, inside an enigma, that is Russia

-Since Russia was brought to its knees in the 1990s by crippling debt and the grip of the oligarchs following the collapse of the Soviet Union, Vladimir Putin has made it his mission to return superpower status to Russia.
-Taking on the might of America and Europe he has succeeded in cementing a sphere of influence in the former Soviet Union, and extending his reach into the Middle East and Asia.
-While not partisan to Putin's wrongs, this insightful doc examines the logic and motivations of Putin’s vilified regime, and why he is so loved in his homeland.
+Since the collapse of the Soviet Union, Vladimir Putin has made it his mission to restore superpower status to Russia.
+Taking on the might of America and Europe, he has cemented a sphere of influence in the former Soviet Union and extended his reach into the Middle East and Asia.
+While not blind to Putin’s wrongs, this insightful doc examines the logic and motivations of Putin’s vilified regime, and why he is so loved in his homeland.

 The years following the break-up of the Soviet Union saw explosions in poverty, unemployment, sickness, alcoholism, and crime.
 Western bankers gravitated to Moscow, armed with all the answers to Russia's woes.
 Instead, an oligarchy based on theft, extortion, and violence emerged, taking total control of the state, media, and armed forces.
 Against all the odds, Putin managed to reassert the control of the state and reforge Russia's crippled economy.
 The disorder of the Yeltsin years had been ordered by Putin's 'vertical of power'.